 As shown above, the vast majority of natural diamonds are "Type Ia", containing plentiful Nitrogen in clusters or pairs.
 It is important to understand that this kind of diamond cannot be grown artificially.
 "Type Ib" diamonds contain scattered and isolated Nitrogen atoms that are NOT in pairs or clusters, and they are rare in nature.
 "Type IIa" diamonds contain almost no Nitrogen, while "Type IIb" diamonds contain the element Boron.
 Lab-grown diamonds mainly correspond to "Type IIb" diamonds.
 Note that types Ib, IIa, and IIb are all rare categories among natural diamonds.

 Myths & Truths:

 CVD and HPHT are two methods to grow lab-grown diamonds.
-The growth process are unique, but neither is superior.
+The growth process is unique, but neither is superior.

-Actually, the HPHT (High Pressure High Temperature) process can grow larger diamonds than CVD method.
+Actually, the HPHT (High-Pressure High Temperature) process can grow larger diamonds than the CVD method.
 This is due to the specifics of the growing equipment utilized in both processes.
 The largest CVD diamond on record (as of this writing) is 9.04 carats.
 The largest HPHT diamond on record?
 An impressive 15.32 carats (as of this writing).